Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/begin.md

 If you'd like to configure `begin` to use relative dates, you can use [`modules.datetime`](/reference/dbt-jinja-functions/modules#datetime) and [`modules.pytz`](/reference/dbt-jinja-functions/modules#pytz) to dynamically specify relative timestamps, such as yesterday's date or the start of the current week.

-For example, to set `begin` to yesterday's date...
+For example, to set `begin` to yesterday's date:

 ```sql
 {{